KAymeric/HadariaBot/README.md

 - Close Microsoft Strore
 - Press any key to continue.
 - Wait until installation complete.
-- Press any key to close the window
+- The command prompt will close itself

 SETUP